 In October of 2014, the U.S. Department of Education released the final regulations implementing changes made to the Clery Act by the Violence Against Women Reauthorization Act of 2013 (VAWA).
 These regulations are intended to update, clarify, and improve the current regulations.
 Amongst other provisions, VAWA amended the Clery Act to expand its scope to include awareness and prevention of dating violence, domestic violence, sexual assault and stalking.
 Institutions' Annual Security Reports (ASR) house the description and procedures, of these policies, procedures and programs pertaining to these incidents.
 The Campus SaVE Act is Section 304 of the re-authorized VAWA and requires that higher education institutions have an intimate partner violence policy which should cover stalking, date violence, sexual violence, and domestic violence.
 It also provides provisions for improving victims' rights and promoting prevention programs.
 Prior to the release of the final regulations, institutions were already required to make a good faith effort to comply with these rules.
 The new rules took effect July 1, 2015.

 Programs to Prevent Dating Violence, Domestic Violence, Sexual Assault & Stalking Policy Statements

-Gnomon prohibits the crimes of dating violence, domestic violence, sexual assault and stalking.1 to, sexual or physical abuse or the threat of such abuse.
-Dating violence does not include acts covered under the definition of domestic violence.
+Gnomon prohibits the crimes of dating violence, domestic violence, sexual assault and stalking.2

 Definitions: